gfe--gluten free easily

 Well, I don’t have all my gfe “spring cleaning” behind me as I had hoped I would before I kicked off this year’s March Muffin Madness event, so I’ll be alternating muffin posts with other giveaway posts.
 Hope you won’t mind!
 Today I’m sharing my new recipe for gluten-free Applesauce Muffins.

 That’s my preference, too, at the moment.
-But at the last minute, I decided to throw in a little oat flour that I had in the fridge to give the muffins a tad more heft and keep them from being too moist with the large amount of applesauce.
+But at the last minute, I decided to throw in a little oat flour that I had in the fridge to give the muffins a tad more heft and keep them from being too moist because of the large amount of applesauce.
+You can easily sub in gluten-free flour mix (I use my Two-Ingredient Gluten-Free Flour Mix) for the oat flour though.

-I had taken a peek at Linda’s (Gluten-Free Homemaker) gluten-free Applesauce Muffins recipe and while hers was a bit different in composition than what I had in mind, I liked that she used toasted nuts.
+I had taken a peek at my friend Linda Etherton’s gluten-free Applesauce Muffins recipe and while hers was a bit different in composition than what I had in mind, I liked that she used toasted nuts.
 Suddenly, I remembered Hail Merry’s Orange Rosemary Pecans that I’d been sent to review.
+(Update: Although I don’t think this product exists today, read on because it’s not a requirement for today’s muffin recipe.)

 I already knew that I liked these flavored pecans as standalone treats, but how would they taste in an Applesauce Muffin?
-Well, the answer was “perfect!” but honestly I’m certain this recipe tastes great even without any toasted nuts added.
+Well, the answer was “perfect!” but this recipe tastes great even without any toasted nuts added.

 In fact, I have made these muffins again and again.
 Especially for company.
 Everyone seems to love these gluten-free Applesauce Muffins!